 Great Yarmouth is a very popular holiday resort on Norfolk's eastern coast.
 As a fishing community on the mouth of the River Yare its history goes back to medieval times but it was the arrival of the railway in 1844 that really put the town on the map with a direct service to and from London.
 The Wellington Pier was built in 1854 followed by the Britannia Pier in 1858.
 The bustling seafront sports all the usual resort attractions, amusement arcades, fast food, the obligatory Sealife centre, deck chair hire and a rollercoaster park known as the Pleasure Beach which was established in 1909.
 One attraction that differs from the typical things to do at a beach resort is the Time and Tide Museum which centres on Great Yarmouth's herring fishing industry and its maritime trade.
 It's a historical look into how the town developed and a chance to learn about the fishing industry and its importance to the people of East Anglia.

-Leave Great Yarmouth heading westwards inland on the A143 to St Olaves, at this point turn left on the B1074.
+Leave Great Yarmouth via the town docks heading westwards inland on the A143 to St Olaves, at this point turn left on the B1074.
 You are now leaving Norfolk and entering neighbouring Suffolk.
 You will pass on your left the beautiful church of St Margaret's in Herringfleet with its distinctive round tower making it look more like a castle than a place of worship.
 Continue on this road down to Somerleyton to visit the magnificent Somerleyton Hall.
 This grand house doubles for Sandringham in the TV series "The Crown" and also in the 2003 series "The Lost Prince" so it is no stranger to TV and film crews.
 Although there has been a house on this site since 1240, the present building dates from the mid-19th century and was designed in an Italianate style which was very fashionable at the time.
 There are 12 acres of formal gardens, an intriguing hedge maze, an aviary, walled gardens and a greenhouse designed by Joseph Paxton who was also responsible for the building of the Crystal Palace in London.
 Access to the house is via the gatehouse and driveway which you will find after passing through Somerleyton village.

 As you leave Somerleyton on the B1074 you will be heading southwards, deeper into Suffolk and you may have already worked out the meaning of the name of this county.
 East Anglia is divided up between the North folk and the South folk, Norfolk and Suffolk.